microsoft/PSRule/docs/keywords/PSRule/en-US/about_PSRule_Keywords.md

 The `Recommend` keyword is used within a `Rule` definition to provide a process to resolve the issue and pass the rule.
 This may include manual steps to change that state of the object or the desired state accessed by the rule.

 Previously this keyword was `Hint`.
-The previous keyword `Hint` is aliased by deprecated.
+The previous keyword `Hint` is aliased but deprecated.

 Syntax: